 More recently, the Association suffered a double tragedy in 2014 with the deaths of the Chairman, Jim Barry, and the President and Inspecting Officer, Lt.
 Col Brian Gould within three weeks of each other.
 They were both cremated and their ashes scattered near each other at the Cross of Sacrifice, looking down at the RAF Pavilion.
 It was a near mortal blow to the Association and we often struggled to gather enough people together for our monthly services.
 We are rebuilding but it is a slow process.

 Members of the Brookwood Last Post attended the 30,000th edition of the Last Post at the Menin Gate on 9th July 2015.

 On 6th November 2016, the 75th anniversary ceremony was held with around 200 people attending.
-Her Worshipful the Mayor, Cllr Anne Murray, Leader of the Council, John Kingsbury and the Chief Executive Office of Woking Borough Council, Ray Morgan were in attendance.
+Her Worshipful the Mayor, Cllr Anne Murray, Leader of the Council, John Kingsbury and the Chief Executive Officer of Woking Borough Council, Ray Morgan were in attendance.
 Also attending were a significant contingent of Woking District Scouts as well as the District Commissioner, Liz Pocknell, and the County Commissioner, Joe Rogerson.

 We meet on the first Sunday of the month at 15.00 hours in front of the RAF Memorial.
 We hold a short service, and a parade of Standards to honour the fallen in the two World Wars and the many engagements since.